saturncloud/examples/examples/dashboard-streamlit/README.md

 ```

 ### Create the Data Loading and Processing Functions
-First, we create two functions to handle data loading and processing.
-The first function simply reads in the data from an AWS S3 bucket.
-The second takes that data, runs `fit_transform` on it using UMAP to create a projection, and finally creates a Plotly 3D scatter plot of the result.
+First, create two functions to handle data loading and processing.
+The first function simply reads the data from an AWS S3 bucket.
+The second takes that data, runs `fit_transform` on it using UMAP to create a projection, and creates a Plotly 3D scatter plot of the result.

-Note that we are using `@st.cache` decorator for both of the functions.
-This tells streamlit to cache the data so that we don't have to wait for it to download or process twice.
+Note that we are using `@st.cache` decorator for both functions.
+This decorator tells Streamlit to cache the data so that the end user doesn't have to wait for it to download or process twice.

 ``` python
 @st.cache